Stop DataWorks service billing

 Delete Data Analysis cards and reports

-Disable Smart Baselines in Operation Center
+Disable intelligent baselines in Operation Center

 Unsubscribe from subscription commodities

-Unsubscribe from subscription resources as needed.
-This includes the DataWorks paid editions (Standard Edition, Professional Edition, and Enterprise Edition), the DataWorks value-added module Data Modeling, and exclusive resource groups (Subscription Serverless resource groups, exclusive resource groups for scheduling, exclusive resource groups for Data Integration, and exclusive resource groups for DataService Studio).
+You can unsubscribe from subscription commodities for features or resources as needed.
+This includes the DataWorks paid editions (Standard Edition, Professional Edition, and Enterprise Edition), the DataWorks value-added module Data Modeling, and exclusive resource groups (serverless resource group subscription, exclusive resource groups for scheduling, exclusive resource groups for Data Integration, and exclusive resource groups for Data Service).

-1. Log on to the DataWorks Console and switch to the target region.
+1. Log on to the DataWorks console and switch to the target region.

 Note

-After you unsubscribe from a DataWorks commodity, the platform refunds the difference based on the remaining time in the current billing cycle.
+After you unsubscribe from a DataWorks commodity, the platform refunds the price difference based on the remaining time in the current billing cycle.

-Disable specific DataWorks services
+Stop billing for specific DataWorks services

 Stop using DataWorks software

-1. Log on to the DataWorks Console and switch to the target region.
+1. Log on to the DataWorks console and switch to the target region.

 Note

-Downgrade to free edition
+Downgrade DataWorks to the free edition

 1. Log on to the DataWorks console and click Purchased Resources and Services in the left-side navigation pane.